Aromobates haydeeae

 Aromobates haydeeae (common name: El Vivero rocket frog) is a species of frog in the family Aromobatidae.
 It is endemic to Mérida and Táchira states in western Venezuela.

+Habitat

 Its natural habitats are clear, fast-flowing streams in Andean cloud forest and the puddles alongside the streams.
 They may sometimes hide inside introduced Pennisetum clandestinum grasses.
+Scientists saw the frog between 1825 and 2670 meters above sea level.

+Scientists believe this frog may live in Parque Nacional Los Páramos.

+Reproduction

 The male protects the eggs that are laid on land.
 After hatching, the male carries the tadpoles on his back to water where they develop further.

-This uncommon species is threatened by habitat loss.
+Threats

+The IUCN classifies this frog as critically endangered.
+Much of its habitat has been fragmented or changed to farmland and areas for rearing livestock.
+Scientists believe climate change and ultraviolet light could hurt the frogs, eggs, and tadpoles.